-This Country Beef Vegetable Soup is a delicious homestyle soup that’s loaded with fresh vegetables and ground beef and slowly simmered in a savory tomato beef broth.
-It’s a family favorite for sure.
+This Old-Fashioned Vegetable Beef Soup is a delicious homestyle soup that’s loaded with fresh vegetables and ground beef and slowly simmered in a savory tomato beef broth.
+It’s one of our family’s favorite soups to be sure.
 And when I make this soup, I haul out my largest stockpot and make it in a big batch because it’s also one of my go-to recipes for freezer meals.
 Life just seems so much easier when I have a few ready-made meals stashed away in the freezer for those days that I’m too busy to cook, or those days when I just plain don’t feel like cooking.
 (And if you love homemade soups as I do, also check out my recipe for PA Dutch Chicken Corn Soup with Rivels.)

 I often make this recipe just as I have it written, but sometimes I change it up based on what I have rolling around in my produce drawer.
 In fact, I call it “Country” Beef Vegetable Soup because it’s a decidedly un-fancy (but delicious) soup that’s good for using up what you have on hand (we country folk are very thrifty, ya know).
 I try my best to be mindful of using what I have and to reduce waste in the kitchen.
 I’m not perfect about it, but I do try.